 Railroad Disputes and Investigations

-- Represent BNSF Railway Company (BNSF), since 2007, in the Rail Freight Fuel Surcharge Antitrust Litigation, MDL No. 1869, Misc.
+- Representing BNSF Railway Company (BNSF), since 2007, in the Rail Freight Fuel Surcharge Antitrust Litigation, MDL No. 1869, Misc.
 No. 07-489 (PLF) (D.D.C.) as well as in the second MDL formed early in 2020 with the newly filed cases, Rail Freight Fuel Surcharge Antitrust Litigation (No. II), MDL No. 2925, Misc.
 No. 20-00008 (BAH) (D.D.C.).
+In 2025, BNSF obtained complete summary judgment on all claims in both MDLs.
+Many plaintiffs have appealed to the DC Circuit.
+Our team remains deeply involved in all aspects of BNSF's defense.

 - Representing BNSF in connection with disputes with its competitor Union Pacific Railroad Company (UP) concerning the implementation of conditions imposed by the STB on UP's merger in 1996 with Southern Pacific Transportation Company (SP) and other matters.